 The Dresden Zwinger (C)

-In 1709, State Supreme Builder Matthaeus Daniel Poeppelmann was commissioned by Augustus the Strong to build an orangery in the garden of the Zwinger in Dresden, where orange trees and other potted plants could be stored in winter.
-Later it occurred to them that the Dresden Zwinger complex could also be used for court festivities.
-The Baroque festivity culture was not only for the amusement of the court, but also to show off its wealth and sovereign power.
-In August 2011, the Zwinger Festival took place for the first time before the grandiose Baroque backdrop of the Dresden Zwinger, and brought the story of Augustus and his mistress, Constantia Countess von Cosel, to the big stage.
+In 1709, State Supreme Master Builder Matthaeus Daniel Poeppelmann was commissioned by Augustus the Strong to build an orangery in the Zwinger garden of the old premises of the Dresden fortification as the overwintering quarters for orange trees and other potted plants.
+Later the idea occurred to use the space for court festivities.
+The Baroque festivity culture was not only for the amusement and entertainment of the court, but also to show off its wealth and sovereign power.

 Further to station D - Pillnitz Castle and Park, about 13 km